SSDLC Hub

 Conclusion & Next Steps

-By separating the strategic decisions of the Programmer from the tactical execution of the Coder, we ensure that the TLCTC framework covers the entire software lifecycle.
+By separating the strategic decisions of the Programmer from the tactical execution of the Coder, the TLCTC framework covers the entire software lifecycle.
 The Programmer prevents the generic vulnerability from being architected into the system; the Coder prevents the specific vulnerability from being written into the code.

 But how does this work in the real world when you are staring at a dashboard full of alerts?

-Coming Up in Part 2: We will apply this exact logic to a real-world scenario.
-You will see how we transformed a messy SonarQube report into a strategic defense plan by mapping CWEs to these specific roles.
+Coming up in Part 2: we apply this exact logic to a real-world scenario — transforming a messy SonarQube report into a strategic defense plan by mapping CWEs to these specific roles.
 Read Part 2 here.

 References